-The latest class action lawsuit against online retail giant, Amazon.com, calls into question one of the company’s biggest and most recognized draws – Amazon Prime.
-Class members of the lawsuit allege that Amazon wrongfully charged them for Amazon Prime memberships and engaged in false advertising of its services.
-This is not the first time that Amazon has been sued in connection to its Prime memberships, and the current lawsuit suggests that there may be more to come.
+Class members of the lawsuit allege that Amazon wrongfully charged them for Amazon Prime memberships.
+The plaintiffs further claim that Amazon engaged in false advertising of its services.
+This is not the first time Amazon has been sued in connection to its Prime memberships.
+The current lawsuit suggests that there may be more to come.

 The Lawsuit’s Allegations

-The recent class action lawsuit filed earlier this month against the company consists of a group of Amazon customers from California and Texas alleging that they were deceived into paying for unwanted Prime memberships.
-The plaintiffs in the suit allege that they purchased products from Amazon and unbeknownst to them, were charged for Prime memberships for years without their knowledge or consent.
+The recent class action lawsuit filed earlier this month consists of a group of Amazon customers from California and Texas.
+The plaintiffs allege that Amazon deceived them into paying for unwanted Prime memberships.
+They claim they purchased products from Amazon.
+The company then charged them for Prime memberships for years without their knowledge or consent.
 Once the plaintiffs discovered the unauthorized charges to their accounts, they allege that Amazon refused to provide refunds.
-According to the complaint, Amazon represented to its customers that they would not be charged for the Prime membership.
+According to the complaint, Amazon represented to its customers that Amazon would not charge them for the Prime membership.
 No written terms regarding the price of membership were provided to plaintiffs.
 The complaint alleges that Amazon “knew that their representations and omissions were untrue and misleading, and deliberately made the aforementioned representations and omissions in order to deceive reasonable consumers.”

 Amazon is undoubtedly a retail giant that continues to gain traction in its industry.
-Consumers and litigants alike should keep a watch on any developments in these class action lawsuits, as they just might change the way Amazon conducts business in the future.
+Consumers and litigants alike should keep a watch on any developments in these class action lawsuits.
+The suits just might change the way Amazon conducts business in the future.